Vincent Dadam

 I'm currently a Senior Research Fellow with the South African Reserve Bank (SARB) Chair in Monetary Economics at the University of Pretoria.

-My field of research focuses on the modelling of the labour market at a macroeconomic level and the implications it may have for monetary policy conduct.
-At the moment, I'm focusing on investigating labour market flows between public and private sector jobs in an economy battling with a significant skill gap and an exceptionally high level of unemployment.
+My main field of research is modelling the labour market at a macroeconomic level and its implications for monetary policy conduct.
+At the moment, I investigate labour market flows between public and private sector jobs while touching on the issues of hysteresis in unemployment.

 V. Dadam, and N. Viegi